y-sunflower/snaplot/README.md

 - You can run `Camera()` multiple times without any issues.
 Unless you set `force_new=True`, it will automatically recognize that you're still recording.
 - Even after calling `camera.stop("file.gif")`, you can keep recording.
 If you want to save the intermediate GIF, just use a different filename like `camera.stop("file2.gif")`.
+- it (should) work with all the plotting packages based on matplotlib: matplotlib itself, seaborn, plotnine, yellowbrick, etc.